Carbon monoxide poisoning: Who is most at risk?

 Headache or dizziness is a symptom of co poisoning

-The symptoms of carbon monoxide poisoning can easily be mistaken for flu or a common cold or sickness bug
+Carbon monoxide poisoning symptoms can easily be mistaken for flu or a common cold or sickness bug

 Other groups shown to be disproportionately affected by CO poisoning include pregnant women, young children, anyone with an existing respiratory condition and elderly people.